Update (Jan 2, 2025): Improved language and image from feedback.

 |

-such that the original sponsor of the PEP suggested it to be withdrawn.
+such that the original sponsor of the PEP suggested withdrawing it.

-Personally, I also don’t like the syntax, since it interrupts the reader from reading the assignment, i.e. the actual logic of the code.
+Personally, I also don’t like the syntax, since it distracts the reader from the assignment, i.e. the actual logic of the code.

-Summary: Since PEP 257, defining string literals after assignments in a module or class are officially recognized as “attribute docstrings”.
-But Python does not offer a builtin way to extract them.
+Summary: Since PEP 257, defining string literals after assignments in a module or class is officially recognized as “attribute docstrings”.
+But Python does not offer a built-in way to extract them.

 In recent years, multiple popular projects support the syntax initially proposed in PEP 224:

-There are more discussions2 3 if you are interested in more technical arguments.
-During my research I found various interesting alternatives, which I present in a separate section.
-You can then decide for yourself, which solution suits you best.
+There are further discussions2 3 if you are interested in more technical arguments.
+During my research, I found various interesting alternatives, which I present in a separate section.
+You can then decide for yourself which solution suits you best.

 Next, I want to quickly explain how the solution works.
 This is a highly optional read, and you can directly skip to Limitations or Alternatives.